-Neither the Chief Financial Officer nor the Accounting Officer may acceptany gift, other than an item having such insignificant value that it cannot possibly be construed as anything other than a token of goodwill by the donor, from any investment agent or institution or any party with which the municipality has made or may potentially make an investment.
+Neither the Chief Financial Officer nor the accounting officer, as the case may be, may accept any gift, other than an item having such insignificant value that it cannot possibly be construed as anything other than a token of goodwill by the donor, from any investment agent or institution or any party with which the municipality has made or may potentially make an investment.
 The gifts received shall be in line with the council policies.